Corporate Governance

 The Board has delegated certain of its functions and responsibilities to the following committees:

-- Remuneration Committee (Dr Jonathan Robinson, Chair of Committee): The Remuneration committee has responsibility for making recommendations to the Board on the Company’s policy for remuneration of senior executives, for reviewing the performance of executive directors and senior management and for determining, within agreed terms of reference, specific remuneration packages for each of the executive directors and members of senior management, including pension rights, any compensation payments and the implementation of executive incentive schemes.
-For more information, download the remuneration committee’s terms of reference
+The Remuneration committee is chaired by Dr Jonathan Robinson, with Dr Charles Spicer as its other member.
+The committee meets at least twice a year.
+The Remuneration Committee has responsibility, as stated in its terms of reference, for making recommendations to the Board on the Company’s policy for remuneration of senior executives, reviewing the performance of executive Directors and senior management and for determining, within agreed terms of reference, specific remuneration packages for each of the executive Directors and members of senior management, including pension rights, any compensation payments and the implementation and operation operation of executive incentive schemes.
+The committee administers the Company’s share option scheme and approves grants under the scheme.
+The Chair and the executive Directors are responsible for setting the level of non-executive remuneration - Nominations Committee

 Principles and Approach